 1. God desired that Israel not have a human king, for He was their King.
 (1 Samuel 8:5-8)

 Our equivalent would be for us not to have a Commander-in-chief.
 Decision making would be left to God.
 This is one way that we do not trust God.
 We trust ourselves to make decisions about how the nation should be run.
-Israel rebelled too and they demanded a human king. (read more here)
+Israel rebelled too and they demanded a human king. (read more here) Given that the U.S. has a ruling member of the government, we prove that America does not trust in God.

 2. God desired that Israel not have a military, for He could fight their battles.
 (Isaiah 37:36-37, 2 Chronicles 20, 2 Kings 7)

 Not trusting that God can fight our battles for us, we spend trillions of dollars on our own military.
 Rather than trust in God to protect our nation, we have a military we trust in.
 Israel rebelled too, and they established a human army.
+If not having a standing military is a sign of trusting God, we can see that America trusts God less than any nation on earth. (read more here)

 3. God desired that Israel not allow any taxes to fund a military.
 (Deuteronomy 14:29, 17:17; 1 Samuel 8:15, 17-18)6